vasilvv/tls-alps/draft-vvv-tls-alps.md

 breaks this.
 Extension order is unpredictable.
 We should resolve this conflict, either by dropping that feature or removing flexibility here.\]\]

-## 0-RTT Handshakes
+## 0-RTT Handshakes {#early-data}

 ALPS ensures settings are available before reading and writing application data, so handshakes which negotiate early data instead use application settings from the PSK.
 To use early data with a PSK, the TLS implementation MUST associate both client and server application settings, if any, with the PSK.
 For a resumption PSK, these values are determined from the original connection.
 For an external PSK, this values should be configured with it.
 Existing PSKs are considered to not have application settings.

+When sending a ClientHello, clients MUST NOT offer early data with a PSK that has application settings if the PSK's client application settings are different from those the client would send for the PSK's ALPN protocol.
+If the PSK does not have application settings, the client MAY offer early data with the PSK independent of its ALPS configuration.

+When processing a ClientHello, in addition to the checks specified by Section 4.2.10 of {{RFC8446}}, the server MUST verify the following before accepting early data:

+- If the server did not negotiate ALPS for the connection, the PSK does not
+- have
+  application settings.

+- If the server did negotiate ALPS for the connection, the PSK has application settings and the PSK's server settings value matches the value selected by the server.

+If either check fails, the server MUST NOT accept early data.
+It MAY continue to negotiate the PSK.

 If the server accepts early data, the server SHALL NOT send an `application_settings` extension, and thus the client SHALL NOT send a